What Else Science Requires of Time

 If the universe had a nonzero amount of some conserved quantity like energy or charge, it couldn’t have an earliest moment in time—and still obey the laws of physics.
 The first moment of such a universe would be one in which energy or charge existed without any previous existence, which is against the rules.

 What if, instead, the total is exactly zero?
-In this second scenario, the energy of all the gravitational forces is negative and could exactly cancel the positive energy of the universe’s mass.
-In this scenario, temporal change is not fundamental but is a higher-level emergent feature.
-The universe in this zero-sum scenario is fundamentally a superposition of all individual moments as described by the timeless version of the Schrödinger equation, namely the Wheeler-DeWitt equation.
+In this second scenario, the negative energy of spacetime’s curvature and all the gravitational forces exactly balances the positive energy of the universe’s mass and its kinetic energy.
+In this zero-sum scenario, temporal change is not fundamental but is a higher-level emergent feature.
+The universe in this zero-sum scenario is fundamentally a linear combination of all individual moments as described by the timeless version of the Schrödinger equation, namely the Wheeler-DeWitt equation.
 Probably there are only a finite number of these moments, and this implies that the past and future are finite.
-Experts disagree on which of the two scenarios is the most likely, but there is a bit more support for the nonzero-sum scenario, which requires time to be infinite.

 Here is more commentary about this from Carroll (2016, pp. 197-8):